-Step 2 - Depending on your personal computer's operating system, you might need additional connection software such as Remote Desktop Connection or ssh(secure shell appilication).
+Depending on your personal computer’s operating system, you might need additional connection software such as Remote Desktop Connection or ssh(secure shell application).
 For details please see Additional access requirements.

 Step 3 – Start the reservation process:

-- On the main page, Click the 'Make a Reservation' link.
+- On the main page, Click the ‘Reservations‘ link.

-- If you are not already authenicated, you will be presented with a login screen.
+- If you are not already authenticated, you will be presented with a login screen.
 Select your affiliation and proceed to login.

-- Once authenticated you will be presented with a menu of VCL application environments to choose from.
+- A window will pop-up and you will be presented with a menu of VCL application environments to choose from.